ismaro3/UrlShortener2015/candy-pink/README.md

 * 17/12/2015 12:00-13:30.
 Santiago Gil and Iñigo Gascon make a powerpoint presentation in order to explain the current project progress to all the Web Engineering's undergraduateds and the professors of the subject.

+* 17/12/2015 18:00-19:00.
+All members of the group get the powerpoint presentation finished, and practice the oral presentation.

+* 19/12/2015 08:30-13:30.
+David Nicuesa, Alberto Álvarez and Santiago Gil work together in order to progress and improve the project.

 #Award
 The leader of the group (Alberto Álvarez) has to adjust the score of the other members.
 When a member of the group does a good task, he gives him a point.